Thinking of a career as a Human Resources Manager?

 Source: ABS Labour Force Survey, Department of Employment trend data projections to 2024.

 Jobs in HR are more popular than ever.
-Over the five years to November 2019, the number of job openings for Human Resource Managers is expected to be above average, this means that The Department of Employment expects between 25,001 and 50,000 job openings in Human Resources.
+Over the next few years, the number of job openings for Human Resource Managers is expected to be above average, this means that The Department of Employment expects around 65,200 job openings in Human Resources by 2023.